PowerPoint Tips Blog

 What can you do with Presenter View?

-As you can see, Presenter View has 3 panes: your slide, your notes, and slide thumbnails at the bottom.
+As you can see, Presenter View has 3 panes: your slide, your notes, and the upcoming slide or animation.
+Plus there are several controls at the top and bottom.
 Here are some great Presenter View features:

-- At the bottom of the Notes pane, you can use the Zoom In and Zoom Out buttons to get the notes text just the size you want, so it’s easily readable.
+• At the bottom of the Notes pane, you can use the Zoom In and Zoom Out buttons (they look like the letter “A”) to get the Notes text just the size you want, so it’s easily readable.

-- Beneath the slide, you have easy access to both forward and back arrows.
+• Beneath the slide, you have easy access to both forward and back navigation arrows.

-- Beneath the slide, at the left, you see your current slide and the total number of slides.
+• Beneath the slide, you see your current slide and the total number of slides.

 How do you set up Presenter View?